• Skip to main content

 J. Patrick Lewis

 Doodle Dandies: Poems That Take Shape.
-J. Patrick Lewis was the U.S. Children's Poet Laureate a few years ago and he has written some very inventive poems, as well as curating some wonderful collections, like the National Geographic Book of Animal Poetry: 200 Poems with Photographs That Squeak, Soar, and Roar!
+J. Patrick Lewis was the third U.S. Children's Poet Laureate.
+He has written some very inventive poems, as well as curating some wonderful collections, like the National Geographic Book of Animal Poetry: 200 Poems with Photographs That Squeak, Soar, and Roar!

 Shel Silverstein